IamJackReed/psm/docs/scrum-q&a.md

 >
 ☝️
 There is no standard or general definition of ‘agile success’ that can be used to measure an organisation’s agility.
+Agile and Agility are separate things.
 Every organisation must develop its own criteria.
-Increasing team velocity is usually not considered to be a meaningful indicator.
+Increasing team velocity is usually not considered to be a meaningful indicator since it does not represent 'value'.
 >
 However, although mostly indirect, there are various indicators that may be useful in determining success: